+outouon and outouton, and doployin

-Standards testing will promote the integration and interoperability of ITS technologies and products and will build credibility of the standards and reassure deployers that the standards perform as intended.
-The purpose of standards testing is to investigate the completeness, correctness and interoperability of the standards and to "prove" the standards in realistic transportation settings under operational conditions.
-Through testing and widespread distribution of test results, ITS standards will "mature" more quickly, thereby leading to their earlier acceptance by ITS stakeholders.
+products and will build credibility of the standards perform as intended.
+The p completeness, correctness and interop standards in realistic transportation se egration and interoperability of ITS technologies and e standards and reassure deployers that the purpose of standards testing is to investigate the perability of the standards and to "prove" the sttings under operational conditions.
+Through testing sults, ITS standards will "mature" more quickly, ance by ITS stakeholders.

-Standards outreach and education activities are aimed at ensuring that all public transportation stakeholders and those in the private sector who are involved in ITS implementation are aware of ITS standards and the educational and training opportunities that will help them become knowledgeable about the scope and use of these standards.
-The intent is to help deployers and vendors become aware of and familiar with ITS standards and understand the applicability of the standards.
-It also includes extensive development of resource materials, documentation on ITS successes ("lessons learned" and case studies), and evaluation of the effectiveness of the outreach and education efforts.
+transportation stakeholders and those implementation are aware of ITS stand that will help them become knowledge The intent is to help deployers and ver standards and understand the applica development of resource materials, do tivities are aimed at ensuring that all public in the private sector who are involved in ITS dards and the educational and training opportunities eable about the scope and use of these standards.
+Indors become aware of and familiar with ITS bility of the standards.
+It also includes extensive ocumentation on ITS successes ("lessons learned" ne effectiveness of the outreach and education

-Deployment support efforts include providing technical advice, sample procurement specifications, resource materials that explain which standards may apply to a given application, and contacts who are experienced in deploying similar projects.
+oviding technical advice, sample procurement explain which standards may apply to a given erienced in deploying similar projects.

-Information on the ITS Standards Program, in-depth information on the standards, and links to additional sources of information are available on the standards Web site: www.its-standards.net.
+gram, in-depth information on the standards, and links e available on the standards Web site: www.its-

-The cost figures below are for fiscal year 2001.
+The cost figures below are for fiscal ye ear 2002.

 Project Location: Various

 Contractor(s): SAE; ASTM; IEEE; AASHTO, ITE

-runus.
+Start Date: January 1996

+End Date: October 2003

+Estimated Total ITS Funds: \$11,406,000

+Estimated Total Project Cost: \$11,406,000

+Contacts:

-Michael Schagrin FHWA - ITS JPO, HOIT (202) 366-2180
+Michael Schagrin FHWA ITS JPO, HOIT (202) 366-2180